Zulfiraa/Ecommerce-Sales-Forecasting/README.md

 ## Results
 ### Exploratory Data Analysis
 **Monthly Sales**
-- Revenue fluctuates significantly from month to month, ranging approximately from $21,000 to $42,000.
+- Revenue fluctuates significantly from month to month
 - There are several revenue peaks, particularly around mid-2022, early 2023, mid-2024, and late 2025, indicating periods of substantially higher sales compared with other months.
 - Conversely, several sharp declines can be observed, particularly in early 2024, mid-2024, early 2025, and late 2025.
 - No strong long-term upward trend is observed.
 Revenue at the beginning and end of the period remains within a relatively similar range.